 There’s no direct flight from the Philippines to Israel yet but I have a few flight suggestions for you to reach Israel without the hassle of transiting and being required another visa.
 (You can contact me to help you find cheap flights, message me here)

-Flight routes suggestions where you won’t be needing to apply for Transit visa, usually a flight would cost around Php 40,000 above ($1000 and up).
+Flight routes suggestions where you won’t be needing to apply for a Transit visa, usually a flight would cost around Php 40,000 above ($1000 and up).
 Please also note that you can’t fly from any GCC countries because of political reasons (UAE, Kuwait, Bahrain, Qatar etc)

 If you’re coming from the Philippines: